winwiz1/crisp-bigquery/README.md

 * Integration with Travis CI.
 It runs tests on each commit and the result is reflected by the test badge.
 The CI tests decrypt an encrypted credential, use it to fetch data from BigQuery and then exercise non-paginated and paginated requests looping through the latter until the end of the data is reached.

 ## Getting Started
-All the steps in this section can be completed in the cloud using a browser.
+At the end of this section you will have built and deployed a website hydrated by a public BigQuery dataset with GitHub data.
+All the steps below can be completed in the cloud using a browser.
 Another option is to use your local development environment and install Google Cloud SDK there.
 Both options are described below.

 >:bulb: For the browser option you can get the repository cloned and the solution built (with working website you can interact with and query GitHub data) in under 15 min.
 Admittedly, this timeframe does not include the first step e.g. creating Google cloud account if you don't already have one.